vmgaribay/nnbellman/README.md

 - [as_both_grid_search_S21gpu.sh](BatchRuns/GridSearch/as_both_grid_search_S21gpu.sh) - Example of script used to conduct architecture/hyperparameter grid search
 - [nn_performance_comparison.ipynb](nn_performance_comparison.ipynb) - Used to extract best model performance from log files

+If cuda is unavailable on your machine, the code may still be run on cpu.

 ## Performance Comparison
-The comparison of performance for the original iterative method and the neural network equation mapping with chosen architecture and hyperparameters is listed in the following tables for n agents.
-The values and numbers in parenthesis respectively represent the mean and standard deviation<sup>1</sup> of 10 randomly seeded runs.
+The comparison of performance<sup>1</sup> for the original iterative method and the neural network equation mapping with chosen architecture and hyperparameters is listed in the following tables for n agents.
+The values and numbers in parenthesis respectively represent the mean and standard deviation<sup>2</sup> of 10 randomly seeded runs.
 ### n=1
 | Metric | Iterative | MLP |
 |--------|-----------|-----|